Rookies (American TV series)

 Rookies is a reality television series which aired on the A&E television network.
-The show follows the training periods of rookie police officers in Jefferson Parish, Louisiana and Tampa, Florida as they train on the beat with their Field Training Officers (FTO) for their first 12 weeks.
+The show follows the training periods of rookie police officers in Jefferson Parish, Louisiana, and Tampa, Florida, as they train on the beat with their field training officers for their first 12 weeks.
 The episodes include rookie mistakes, training sessions by veteran officers, and final evaluations.
 Rookies debuted on October 21, 2008 and ended in May 2009.

 Overview

 This show is about fresh-faced police recruits learning and practicing law enforcement while on the job.

 Cast

 The cast consisted of Dennis Cooper, Amy Hess, Tommie Tolbert, Henry Conravey, Mark Monson, Hugh Herndon, Elton Johnson, April Levine, and Rebecca Webster.

 Reception

 Common Sense Media gave the show 3 out of 5 stars.